 Revised section Source (U.S. Code) Source (Statutes at Large) 308(a) 50:1114 (less 2d and 3d sentences).
 July 9, 1952, ch.
-608, §704 (less 2d sentence), 66 308(b) 50:1114 (3d sentence) Stat 502
+608, §704 (less 2d sentence), 66 308(b) 50:1114 (3d sentence).
+Stat.
+502.

-In subsection (a), the words "by regulations" are omitted, since the Secretary has inherent authority to issue regulations appropriate to exercising his statutory functions.
-The words "as an officer of the Army National Guard to any person" are substituted for the words "to any officer of the National Guard or Air National Guard".
+In subsection (a), the words "by regulations" are omitted, since the Secretary has inherent authority to issue regulations appropriate to exercising his statu-National Guard to any person" are substituted for the words "to any officer of the National Guard or Air Na-tional Guard".
 The second sentence is inserted for clarity.
 The words "successfully", "final determination of his eligibility for, and", "in the grade concerned", and "automatically" are omitted as surplusage.
-50:1114
+50:1114 (proviso of last sentence) is omitted as surplusage.

-(proviso of last sentence) is omitted as surplusage.
 In subsection (b), the words "To be eligible for temporary Federal recognition under subsection (a), a person" are substituted for the words "However, a temporary extension of Federal recognition shall be granted only when the officer".
 The words "the period of temporary recognition" are substituted for the words "such recognition".
 The words "and obligations required of him" and "in the same grade" are omitted as surplusage.